GyulyVGC/sniffnet/README.md

 - 🌍 get information about the country of the remote hosts (IP geolocation)
 - ⭐ save your favorite network hosts
 - 🔉 set custom notifications to inform you when defined network events occur
-- 🎨 choose the style that fits you the most from 4 different available themes
+- 🎨 choose the style that fits you the most from 4 different available themes plus custom theme support
 - 🕵️ inspect each of your network connections in real time
 - 📁 save complete textual reports with detailed information for each network connection:
   * source and destination IP addresses